NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-running-nextflow.md

 Before we go into the details regarding how to write a workflow in Nextflow, let's just try running the MRSA workflow!
-The simplest and most common way of running a Nextflow workflow is by `nextflow run .`, which means "run the workflow situated in the current directory".
+The simplest and most common way of running a Nextflow workflow is by `nextflow run main.nf`, which means "run the workflow situated in the current directory".
 Make sure you've activated the `nextflow-env` Conda environment and that you are standing in `workshop-reproducible-research/tutorials/nextflow` and run the command.
 After it has finished (which shouldn't take long), you should see something like this:

 ```bash
 N E X T F L O W  ~  version 21.04.0